Ahmed-ajb/Ahmed-ajb/README.md

 # Ahmed Ajebli 🚀

-M2 Student | Artificial Intelligence & Data Analysis
+M.S Artificial Intelligence & Data Analysis

 Passionate about leveraging the power of data and AI to solve real-world problems.
 Currently pursuing a Master's degree in Artificial Intelligence and Data Analysis at Université Moulay Ismail Meknès, building upon a strong foundation in Information Systems and Big Data.
 Eager to apply my skills and knowledge to contribute to innovative projects and research in the field of AI.